KanishAnand/Bulk-Purchase-WebApp/README.md

 -   Web application based on MERN stack - MongoDB, Express.js, React.js, and Node.js.

--   The app will has an option for sellers to host their products along with the minimum bulk dispatch quantity.
+-   The app will has an option for sellers to host their products along with the minimum bulk dispatch quantity and also upload images of product.

 -   Various customers can select from the listed products and order them with their own required quantity.